 What is Fusion?

 Fusion is a modern lead follow social dance that evolved from the Blues Dance community in the late 2000’s.
-Like Blues Dancing, Fusion places strong emphasis on partner connection and musicallity and does not have a pre-defined rhythm structure.
+Like Blues Dancing, Fusion places strong emphasis on partner connection and musicality and does not have a pre-defined rhythm structure.
 Fusion is more free than Blues in that it allows you to dance to any music, regardless of genre.
-It also allows you encorporate movement from other dance styles.
+It also allows you incorporate movement from other dance styles.
 Similar to a musician who blends various influences and styles while playing, a fusion dancer samples from their entire dance background on the social floor.
 This could mean combining patterns from Blues, West Coast Swing, Tango, and Waltz into one social dance, or improvising a completely new dance based on your partner and the music.

 Here are examples of dancing you might see on a fusion dance floor:

 Why should I learn West Coast Swing and Fusion?